MindTheSystem/mindthesystem/src/pages/index.md

     background_color: secondary
   - type: cta_section
     title: Let's talk
-    content: |
+    content: >
-      Schedule a call to explore if we're a fit to what you need
+      Unlike other consultants, we love to understand your context first before offering any advice or service.
+This way we can be sure you get what you truly need, tailored to you.
     actions:
       - type: action
         url: /features